 DCU requires students to complete the vetting process in order to make a determination about their suitability for the programme prior to finalising their registration as a student of the University.
-The list of programmes where vetting is a mandatory element of the student registration process can be found at http://www.dcu.ie/registry/undergrad.shtml.
+Students that are vetted by another organisation are still required to complete the Dublin City University vetting process.
+The list of programmes where vetting is a mandatory element of the student registration process can be found at <a href="https://doi.org/10.1007/jhb/10.2007/jhb/1